kuznetckiy/pioneer-doc-en/module/gps.rst

 When flying with radio transmitter control, use loiter mode (SwC switch in middle position) to use GPS module and make the flight significantly more comfortable.

+**ap.goToLocalPoint(x, y, z)** function is used for programmed flight.
+X - axis is directed to the East, Y - axis to the North.
+Z represents the altitude.

+Pioneer gets its position from the switch-on moment.
+This point is considered to be (0, 0, 0) in ap.goToLocalPoint command.

+Also, you can use **ap.goToPoint(x, y, z)** function.
+Here, x and y show geographical coordinates (latitude, longitude) of a point where Pioneer will fly.
+Z is still for altitude at this point.

+.. note:: If stated point is more than 500 meters away from the start, quadcopter will not fly to it.

 Example
 -------------

 Below is a example of GPS module program.
 Upload it to Pioneer, find a spacious site and connect the LiPo battery.
 Wait until module LED stops blinking, then switch SwB to lower position and push "Start" button on the quadcopter's base board.
-In 5 seconds Pioneer will take-off, fly 10 meters forward and return to launch point.
+In 5 seconds Pioneer will take-off, fly 10 meters north and return to launch point.

-Pioneer gets its position from the switch-on moment.
-This point is considered to be (0, 0, 0) in ap.goToLocalPoint command.
-The axes directions are shown on the module board (X - forward, Y - left).

 GPS position and altitude error may reach 3 meters, keep this in mind while planning the flight.